EliiseS/board-demo/README.md

 ## Sprints

 Sprints are managed using projects, with a single project representing a single sprint, for example: [`Sprint 0` project](https://github.com/EliiseS/board-demo/projects/1).
-Once a sprint is finished, the project can be closed
+Once a sprint is finished the project can be closed

 ## Backlog